public final class Failure

 it doesn't recognize.
 (Though note that you probably won't need to write such

-logic if you're making your API requests through DegreeDaysApi
+logic if you're making your API requests through DegreeDaysApi, since

 that will automatically wrap failures up into appropriate exceptions.)